Last Updated on December 10, 2024

 Sunday Newspaper Advertisements

 Employers must place two separate ads in a Sunday edition of a local newspaper.
-The ads may run in consecutive weeks as long as they’re documented.
+Employers can run the ads in consecutive weeks as long as you document them.

 Each ad must include the following:

-Employers are required to alert their current employees if they are filing for labor certification and actively recruiting to fill that particular role.
+Employers must notify their current employees if they are filing for labor certification and actively recruiting to fill that role.

 You must communicate the notification of the posting across all normally used recruitment channels.
 Additionally, you must keep the posting up for at least 10 consecutive business days.
 This posting must contain the job title, duties, requirements and specific language as mandated by the DOL.